 Finally, you will complete a Senior Integrative Essay at the end of the M.Div. program.
 This essay is developed in either the Senior Integrative Seminar (MDV 4500/8400)(for students in the 81 unit degree) or through working with your advisor.
 The Senior Integrative Essay, in both cases, should be completed during the student's last semester and should demonstrate the competencies of a person completing the required courses of study in the M.Div., and ready for professional ministry.
 The Senior Integrative Essay is also a learning experience, and so should involve peer discussion in the Seminar and work with the advisor.
 It may be possible to write the Essay in a way which makes it appropriate for use as an ordination paper, or similar ecclesial document, or to provide the final preparation for writing such an ecclesial document.
-Guidelines for the Senior Integrative Essay is due to the instructor or advisor by April 30 or earlier of the year in which the student will graduate.
+Guidelines for the Senior Integrative Essay will be provided by the Seminar instructor or your advisor.
+The Essay is due to the instructor or advisor by April 30 or earlier of the year in which the student will graduate.
 All Essays are evaluated against a consistent rubric Senior Integrative Essay Rubric and all students receive a letter grade for the essay.